 Next, we'll want to hit the Trim Edit Mode selector.
 You can find this as the first icon to the right of the Cursor pointer at the top of the timeline.
 You can use the keyboard shortcut T to do this.

 Next, select the end of your clip on the timeline.
 If you drag from the start or end of the video, you can cut it.

 Then, once you're done, hit File in the top toolbar and click Quick Export.
 This will save the video to your device.

 OBS Studio is a free and open-source multi-platform streaming and recording platform mainly used to stream games and live broadcasts on the Internet.
-The program can, however, be used to trim videos.
+However, the program can be used to trim videos.

-This method is a little more complicated than others, and therefore we’d reserve this for a last-resort to tech-savvy pros.
+This method is a little more complicated than others, and therefore we'd reserve this as a last resort for tech-savvy pros.
 Here's a step-by-step guide to using this video trimmer.

 Step 1: Open OBS and Create a Scene🔗

 Open the OBS Studio app and create a scene by hitting the + button under the Scenes list.
 The program will prompt you to give this a name and create a blank canvas for us to play with.